ThingPulse/esp8266-weather-station-color/README.md

 ## Hardware Requirements

 The code in this project supports an ILI9341 240x320 TFT display with code running on an ESP8266.
-To get you up and running in no time we created a kit which contains all the necessary parts including a custom PCB to connect display an WiFi chip:
+To get you up and running in no time we created a kit which contains all the necessary parts including a custom PCB to connect display and WiFi chip:
 [https://thingpulse.com/product/esp8266-wifi-color-display-kit-2-4/](https://thingpulse.com/product/esp8266-wifi-color-display-kit-2-4/)

 By buying the kit from us you are supporting future development.
 Thank you!